 Winehouse went to Jamaica in February 2010 to work on her third album with Salaam Remi, though she wasn't satisfied with any of her writing yet.
 That March she recorded a cover of "It's My Party" for Quincy Jones' Q Soul Bossa Nostra.

 At the same time, she was in and out of the London Clinic that spring, half-heartedly trying to get a handle on her drinking.

-She started also dating director Reg Traviss, and they notably did not get into trouble together.
-(Amy's parents had worried because Blake Fielder-Civil never stopped calling her, and she was forever fretting over getting her ex clean and prone to drinking after she'd see him, so they were relieved when she met Traviss.)
+She also started dating director Reg Traviss, and they notably did not get into trouble together.
+(Amy's parents had worried because Blake Fielder-Civil never stopped calling her, and she was forever fretting over getting her ex clean and was prone to drinking after she'd see him, so they were relieved when she met Traviss.)

-Mitch wrote that Reg and Amy had talked about getting married.
+Mitch wrote that Reg and Amy talked about getting married.
 "It might have saved her life," he speculated.

 But her drinking would never cease for more than a few weeks, at most.